microsoft/TypeScript-wiki/Breaking-Changes.md

 These changes list where implementation differs between versions as the spec and compiler are simplified and inconsistencies are corrected.

+> For breaking changes to the compiler/services API, please check the [[API Breaking Changes]] page.

 # TypeScript 1.1

 For full list of breaking changes see the [breaking change issues](https://github.com/Microsoft/TypeScript/issues?q=is%3Aissue+milestone%3A%22TypeScript+1.1%22+label%3A%22breaking+change%22+).